openhwgroup/cva6/docs/01_cva6_user/AXI_Interface.rst

    * A transaction to a Peripheral region must be entirely contained within that region.
    * A transaction that spans multiple Memory locations has multiple ordering guarantees.

-   *Transaction performed by CVA6 is of type Device.
-Because AxCACHE[1] deasserted.*
+   *Transaction performed by CVA6 is of type Normal.
+Because AxCACHE[1] is asserted.*

-   Device transactions can be used to access Peripheral regions or Memory locations.
+   Normal transactions are used to access Memory locations and are not expected to be used to access Peripheral regions.

+   A Normal access to a Peripheral region must complete in a protocol-compliant manner, but the result is IMPLEMENTATION DEFINED.

-   *A write transaction performed by CVA6 is Non-bufferable (It is possible to send an early response to Bufferable write).
+   *A write transaction performed by CVA6 is Non-bufferable (It is not possible to send an early response before the transaction reach the final destination).
 Because AxCACHE[0] deasserted.*

 Ordered write observation (Section A6.8)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~